olgapasvani/olgapasvani/Some-of-my-work/cpp_programs/uni_department_hw/README.md

 Degree: Basic requirements of a degree (ECTS, core courses, etc.)

 ### main
-There is also a main function that demonstrates the functionality of the basic classes.
+There is also a main function that demonstrates the functionality of some basic classes.

 ## How to Compile and Run:
 make